Crockpot Chicken Noodle Soup

 • Celery – Same as the carrots, try to cut it all to the same size!
 These will soften as they are cooking in the crockpot.

 • Egg Noodles – You can use homemade egg noodles or store-bought.
 I have even seen frozen egg noodles that would work.
-Wide egg noodles or regular will work.
+Wide egg noodles or regular ones will work.

 Chicken Noodle Soup that has been cooked in a crockpot.